Northern Kenya Improved Grasslands ProjectHB

 Validation & Verification

 The Northern Kenya Rangeland Project is designed to follow the Verified Carbon Standard Agricultural Land Management –Sustainable Grassland Management through Adjustment of Fire and Grazing methodology.
-This methodology allows Verified Carbon Units (VCUs) to be earned for the activity of improved grazing management, and thus verified as a consequence of demonstrating such improved management by measuring altered grazing intensities, records of the time, timing and number of livestock grazers using the project area, and vegetation.
+This methodology allows Verified Carbon Units (VCUs) to be earned for the activity of improved grazing management which is measured using data collected on vegetation, grazing duration and timing, and number of livestock within the project area.

 Photos courtesy of Kieran Avery, Northern Rangelands Trust.